genevera/Soundflower-2x4/ReadMe.md

 1. Open `Uninstaller.app`.

-# INSTRUCTIONS TO BUILD AND INSTALL SOUNDFLOWER 2x4 YOURSELF
+# INSTRUCTIONS TO BUILD AND INSTALL SOUNDFLOWER-2x4 YOURSELF

 1. Clone or download the source code.